Clommunity/Doc/plugins/pastecat/pastecat.md

 For the sake of simplicity, we will use [Pastecat](https://github.com/mvdan/pastecat).
 It is a good candidate because:

- * It is standalone and doesn't federate nor communicate with other nodes
+ * It's a standalone program
+ * It only needs to be installed in one node (no federation/syncrhonization)
- * Built with Go, it's easy to distribute and deploy
+ * It's Built with Go, it's easy to distribute and deploy
  * It doesn't need a configuration file nor any kind of setup
- * It is very lightweight on resources
+ * It's very lightweight on resources

 ## 1. Getting the binary

 The first thing we have to figure out is how to download and install the binary on Cloudy.
 Most software out there is already available as a package on Debian, but Pastecat isn't.
 If it were, it would be a matter of just running the command `apt-get install pastecat` from PHP.

-But since it isn't, we'll have to get it from someplace else.
+Therefore we'll have to get it from someplace else.

 One option is to fetch the source and build it ourselves.
-But this often means that Cloudy should include a lot of build tools and libraries.
+This often means, however, that Cloudy should include a lot of build tools and libraries.
 In the case of Go, that would mean having its toolchain installed, which isn't very practical.

-The better option if a debian package isn't available is to download binaries from upstream over HTTPS and preferably with digests or signatures.
+A better option when the Debian package isn't available is to download the binary from upstream trusted sources via HTTPS and, preferably, checking digests or using signatures.
 We can use Github's releases page for that.
 Both options leave us with an executable file that we should be able to run directly on Cloudy.

-In this particular case We will download the binaries from the git repository with the following command line:
+In this particular case we are going to download the binaries from the git repository with the following command line:

     wget https://github.com/mvdan/pastecat/releases/download/v0.3.0/pastecat_linux_386